karann-msft/nuget-twitter-bot/README.md

 ## NuGet Twitter Bot

 I am a [twitter bot](https://twitter.com/NugetBot) that retweets NuGet related tweets.
 I am written in .NET Core, running on AWS Lambda and am deployed with CloudFormation and CodePipeline.
+I was inspired by the [.NET Twitter Bot](https://github.com/marcusturewicz/dotnet-twitter-bot)

 ## How to Contribute and Give Feedback